callowayproject/bump-my-version/docs/reference/configuration.md

 Extra arguments to pass to commit command.
 This is only used when the [`commit`](configuration.md#commit) option is set to `True`.

-If you have pre-commit hooks, you might also want to add an option to disable your pre-commit hooks.
-For Git use `--no-verify` and use `--config hooks.pre-commit=` for Mercurial.
+If you have pre-commit hooks, add an option to turn off your pre-commit hooks.
+For Git, use `--no-verify` and use `--config hooks.pre-commit=` for Mercurial.

 ### current_version